JVillella/notes/docs/crypto/optimism.md

 * Is a time delay on non-sequencer batches safe?
 * How do we guarantee that the deployed contracts are the same on L1 and L2?
 * Why was tx.origin removed?
 (I.e. support disabled)

+[^1]: Centralized sequencers is but one approach.
+See [Who can submit a batch? - An Incomplete Guide to Rollups](https://vitalik.ca/general/2021/01/05/rollup.html)